Skip to Main Content

 Why should I cite?

-old booksWhy cite?
+old booksWhy Cite?

 It's a good question.
 Citation is of course socially constructed, and heavily influenced by European scholarly traditions.
 While pinpointing the very first practices of referencing sources might require some lengthy research on our part, citation as we recognize it in our classes seems to have originated in the mid-1880s but it wasn't new; it was a spin based on an already long-established, if messy, academic referencing practice.*